fkirc/skip-duplicate-actions/README.md

 ### `should_skip`

-true if the current run is a duplicate workflow-run.
+true if the current run can be safely skipped.
 This should be evaluated for either individual steps or entire jobs.

 ## Usage examples